 [Editor: The Vintagent crew first met Bobbee in a film submitted to the very first Motorcycle Film Festival in NYC in 2013.
 He was the subject of a film about his motorcycle shop in Delhi: ‘Old Delhi Motorcycles’, which you can watch below.]

 David Goldman is photographer and filmmaker who has traveled the world on projects documenting human trafficking, maternal health and marginalized people.
 He also interviews and photographs motorcyclists in this travels for his series The Motorcycle Portraits.
-You can follow his website here, and his Instagram here.
-[Photo by Noah Stone]
+You can follow his website here, his IG here, and his FB here.
+Explore all his stories for The Vintagent here.

 Related Posts